IndrajeetPatil/ggstatsplot/paper/paper.md

 collaborative project created to facilitate the usage of `R` for statistical analyses.
 Thus, I would like to thank the [members](https://github.com/orgs/easystats/people) of `easystats` as well as the users.
-I would additionally like to thank the users of `ggstatsplot` for reporting bugs and providing helpful feedback.
+I would additionally like to thank the contributors to `ggstatsplot` for reporting bugs, providing helpful feedback, or helping with enhancements.

 # References